Terms and Conditions

 1. Validity and Scope

 1.1 As a client (hereinafter referred to as the Client), who seeks to utilize the skill and expertise of XpertScientific (hereinafter referred to as the Consultant), you agree to be bound by the following general terms and conditions.
-Any additional terms and conditions provided to the Client in writing, either as part of the quote, or as a separate consulting agreement, shall become part of these terms and conditions.
+Any additional terms and conditions agreed to by the Client in writing, either as part of the proforma invoice (hereinafter referred to as the Quote) or as a separate consulting agreement (hereinafter the terms specified in the Quote and any separate agreement shall collectively be referred to as the Agreement), shall become part of these terms and conditions and specific terms.

 2.1.
 The Consultant shall deliver the Deliverables specified in the Quote to the Client.

 2.2.
-The Client will ensure that the Consultant is provided in good time with all information needed to enable the Consultant to deliver the Deliverables and the Consultant will be entitled to rely on that information.
+The Client will ensure that the Consultant is provided in good time with all information in its possession needed to enable the Consultant to deliver the Deliverables and the Consultant will be entitled to rely on that information.

 2.3.
 The Client must promptly, following receipt of a written request from the Consultant to do so, provide written feedback to the Consultant concerning the Consultant's proposals, plans, designs and/or preparatory materials relating to the Deliverables and made available to the Client with that written request.